 To be honest, everything was on point: the straw selection, the branded stickers on the cups, the color of tea, the amount of bubbles.
 I sound ridiculous, but to the last detail, I was prepared for greatness.

 Then, I took a sip.
 I was floored.
 To this day, I don't know exactly what made it so awful.

 Part of me wants to blame the milk.
 I don't know if the milk was bad, but it might have been because it made the tea taste like baby formula Needless to say, I regret ordering a large.

 Now, I don't hate Novel Tea because I am determined not to let one bad experience ruin my perception.
 I probably ended up being more disappointed, because their tea is so highly reviewed.

 Someday, I'll go back to try one of their juice teas, because their bubbles were really good, but never again will I order their milk tea.
 Even so, don't let me deter you, because I know plenty of other people who love them.
 I just can't recommend.
 My restaurant buddy feels the same.

 Update: In hindsight, for reasons I won't divulge in detail, I think the milk was bad.
 Considering this, I just might try their milk tea again.
 What can I say?
 I love good boba.

-I tried their tea again and I just don't like it.
+Update 4/22/18: I tried their tea again and I just don't like it.
 This time around, I didn't get sick!
 Still, that shouldn't be a concern in the first place.
-Since visiting, they have raised their prices and considering this, there are at least 3 other restaurants in the area that I recommend, which sell higher quality bubble tea.
+Since visiting, they have raised their prices and considering this, there are at least 3 other restaurants in the area that I recommend, which sell better bubble tea.